craigrachow/CISM/infosecprogram.md

 **Key points:**
 - You cannot protect what you do not know.
 - Classification drives control selection.
 - Business owners assign value and criticality.
+But some are tangible some intangible.
 - Supports compliance and risk assessment.
+- Keep practical eg public, internal, confidential, restricted.
+- an Asset is anyting valuable that supports business objectives. eg data,trade secrets, records, systems, personnel and intellectual property.
+-

 **Memory hook:**
 > *Classification tells you how much protection is enough.*